 How to Make Your Christian Blogs More Successful

 The internet has made it possible for you to share your love of God and the message of His love literally across the globe!
 Where once you could only impact those in your immediate area (like your small town), you can now change lives on the other side of the ocean.
 My church's mission is “To take as many people to Heaven before we die.
 Period.”
 This is made possible because of the internet.
-The reason your Christian mom blog or faith-based blog on poetic Scripture is reaching anyone is that:
+The reason your Christian mom blog or faith-based blog on poetic Scripture isn't reaching anyone is that:

 - You aren't writing to solve a problem or help your reader

 - You aren't researching your content topic and using correct SEO

 - You aren't properly formatting your text